irineltudor/PA-labs/lab11/Readme.md

-Urma + Zaharia compulsory done
+Urma + Zaharia compulsory + optional ( without the integration into previous project)